Chokyotager/ORFFinder/README.md

 **getORFNucleotides()**
 ```
-Returns the loci of discovered ORFs in a dictionary format.
+Returns a list of Biopython Seq objects or loci of discovered ORFs with Biopython Seq objects in a dictionary format.

 sequence: sequence in Biopython Seq or String format.
 return_loci: return the loci together with the nucleotide sequences.
 Default: False